strategicdata/pmhc-mds-spec/doc/data-specification/include/definitions.rst

       mental health services.
 The client's data will be excluded from reports and extracts accessible by the Department of Health.

+  All data can be uploaded, regardless of consent flag.

+  All data will be available to PHNs to extract for their own internal data evaluation purposes.

 ----------